- ENI CBC Med, a hub for cooperation in the Mediterranean

 Through calls for proposals, ENI CBC Med finances cooperation projects for a more competitive, innovative, inclusive and sustainable Mediterranean area.

 - Our mission: addressing together major development challenges

 The general objective of the Programme is to foster fair, equitable and sustainable economic, social and territorial development, which may advance cross-border integration and valorise participating countries’ territories and values.
 The strategy is based on the following two overall objectives:

 The overall EU contribution of the Programme for the 2014-2020 period is € 209 million, out of which €188 for project financing.
 Nearly €20 million are dedicated to Technical Assistance in order to ensure the timely, smooth and efficient implementation of the Programme.

-The Programme finances provides EU contribution for maximum 90% of the total eligible budget costs of the projects, while a co-financing of minimum 10% must be provided at project level.
+The Programme contributes up to maximum 90% of the total eligible budget costs of the projects, while a co-financing of minimum 10% must be provided at project level.
 The Programme does not foresee any pre-allocation of funds by country, meaning that projects are selected only on the basis of their quality.